-- Implement privacy settings and parental control programs, and use apps designed specifically for children, such as YouTube Kids - A8 for Teachers/Professionals: - Encourage open communication, closeness, and a trusting relationship between the child and their parent/guardian - Teach the child that their actions affect both themselves and others and have consequences. - Emphasise consistency and repetition when setting boundaries. - Promote positive discipline (rather than authoritarian or permissive approaches). - Reward the child when they follow the rules and accept the boundaries. - Expect extreme reactions from the child (crying, yelling, anger, aggression) when boundaries are enforced. - In general, it is recommended to: - Maintain open and honest dialogues with children. - Emphasise supervision of children's online activities. - Focus on actively protecting children's online identities. - Educate children about the benefits and risks of the internet. - Stress the importance of safeguarding children's personal data.
+- Emphasise consistency and repetition when setting boundaries. - Promote positive discipline (rather than authoritarian or permissive approaches). - Reward the child when they follow the rules and accept the boundaries. - Expect extreme reactions from the child (crying, yelling, anger, aggression) when boundaries are enforced. - In general, it is recommended to: - Maintain open and honest dialogues with children. - Emphasise supervision of children's online activities. - Focus on actively protecting children's online identities61. - Educate children about the benefits and risks of the internet62. - Stress the importance of safeguarding children's personal data63.